ajberkley/cl-binary-store/README.md

 - Data/objects that have multiple and circular references within them
   - List circularity and general circular references between objects
   - Preservation of equality amongst the serialized objects (objects are eq de-duplicated and referred to by references in the output)
-- Should do the right thing out of the box for structure-objects and standard-objects, but be extensible when you want to do more
+- Do the right thing out of the box for structure-objects and standard-objects, but be extensible when you want to do more
 - Versioned output
 - Ability to change the coding mechanism straight-forwardly
 - Should work out of the box without any effort with an easy programmer / user interface